npnothard/npnothard/README.md

-## Hi there 👋
+## Hi there 👋 This is a personal web page.

-The site is currently under construction.
+The website is currently under construction.

 ## 🦖 About Me

-Hello, I’m Yurchenko, a Ph.D. student at Nanjing University.
+Hello, this is Yuchen Yang, a Ph.D. student at Nanjing University.
 My research lies at the intersection of algorithmic theory and system-level optimization for elastic, time-efficient distributed computing.
 In particular, I design, analyze, and implement scheduling algorithms and systems for edge and on-device computing environments to support both general-purpose and AI workloads.
 My current interests focus on accelerating distributed LLM systems, with an emphasis on on-device Mixture-of-Experts (MoE) serving.